1.1 What Is Cloud Computing?

 - Build and staff your own data center

-- Estimate capacity months or years in advance
+- Estimate capacity months or years in advance — and risk guessing wrong

-- Maintain everything: hardware, cooling, power, security
+- Maintain everything: hardware, cooling, power, physical security

-- Capital expenditure (CapEx): Large upfront investment
+- Capital expenditure (CapEx): large upfront investment

 Cloud Computing (AWS)